PritamChakrabortyShuvo/Linux/06_Configure-SSH-Windows-to-Linux.md

 Each line in the **SSH config file** defines specific parameters for connecting to a server, simplifying the SSH command by allowing us to use an alias instead of entering the full connection details each time.

 #### 4. Save the File
-After entering the configuration, save the file and close Notepad..
+After entering the configuration, save the file and close Notepad.
 #### 5. Set Correct Permissions
 On Windows, SSH permissions are typically handled automatically but ensure that the private key file (like **`id_rsa`**) is not accessible to unauthorized users.
 #### 6. Connect to the Server